-Cost of revenue consists primarily of the direct costs of the materials and labor to build our products, overhead such as facilities and indirect labor that support manufacturing, shipping costs, and the labor and direct costs to install the G4.
-Cost of revenue also includes estimated costs to satisfy customary assurance-type warranties.
+Cost of revenue consists of the following: direct costs of the materials and labor to build products; overhead such as facilities and indirect labor that support manufacturing; shipping and handling costs; labor and direct costs to install the G4; estimated costs to satisfy customary assurance-type warranty provisions; and depreciation and service costs for instruments provided to customers under instrument arrangements described above.

-Our gross margin for the year ended December 31, 2022 is negative as a result of both additional incentives we provided to certain customers for their early adoption of the G4 sequencing platform, as well as higher direct costs for "white-glove" services to our initial customers.
-We expect our gross margins to improve over time both as we phase-out incentives and enhanced services for early customers and as we increase our manufacturing efficiency.
+Our gross margin for the year ended December 31, 2023 and 2022 is negative as a result of both additional incentives we provided to certain customers for their early adoption of the G4 sequencing platform, as well as higher direct costs for warranty and "white-glove" services to our initial customers.
+We expect our gross margins in the near term to be negatively impacted by incentives provided to early customers as we drive adoption of our platform and increase our installed base, and to improve over time both as we phase-out incentives and enhanced services for early customers and as we increase our manufacturing efficiency.